 - If you have high porosity hair, you can totally skip the warm towel wrapping step.

 - After around 40-60mins, rinse out the hair pack with normal water.
-Do not use hot water since it might fry the egg and form sticky difficult to remove lumps in your hair!! 😛
+Do not use hot or warm water since it might fry the egg and form sticky difficult to remove lumps in your hair!! 😛

 - I usually let water saturate my hair then start massaging at the temples slowly moving towards the nape and then rinse out from the lengths.